On June 11, police detained the owner of a Hollywood convenience store that was allegedly…

 The owner of a Florida convenience store has recently been arrested and charged with felony drug charges.
 She is accused of selling synthetic marijuana.
 A felony charge like this can have serious repercussions.
 Those charged with felonies in Florida can face large fines and more than a year in prison.
 When a felony charge is for the sale or distribution of an illegal drug, mandatory sentencing guidelines can significantly increase the length of a prison sentence.

 In this recent case, this woman was the first arrest for the sale of the synthetic drug known as spice.
-These drugs are often sold in convenient stores and labeled as potpourri.
+These drugs are often sold in convenience stores and labeled as potpourri.
 These packages are only illegal if they contain chemicals that have been outlawed by Florida laws.

-In order for police to make an arrest in this case, they claim that they used an undercover agent to purchase the spice.
+In order for police to make an arrest, in this case, they claim that they used an undercover agent to purchase the spice.
 Following that, the spice was tested in a lab to see if it contained the illegal chemicals.
 In this case, police allege that the spice they purchased contained the chemical XLR-11 which was named as a Schedule 1 narcotic in Florida last December.

-The woman in this case claims that she removed all the spice from her store once she learned it was illegal.
+The woman, in this case, claims that she removed all the spice from her store once she learned it was illegal.
 Nevertheless, she has been charged with felony sale and possession of a controlled substance and will face prison time.